z5h/component-result/README.md

 **Q:** Is there more?
-**A:** There's `sequence` for sequencing a number of updates on a `ComponentResult`, and `map2Model` for merging 2 separate `ComponentResult`s together.
-See the examples directory for more examples.
+**A:** There's `sequence` for sequencing a number of updates on a `ComponentResult`, and `map2Model` for merging 2 separate `ComponentResult`s together, and some other things you might eventually need to reach for.
+See the API docs or the examples directory for more examples.